saulshanabrook/search-in-clojure/README.md

 lein trampoline run -g '[search.graphs.problems.push-sr/plus-six-graph search.graphs.algorithms.genetic/graph]'
 ```

-The `-g` here stands for `graph-symbols`, which are just symbols that point
+The `-g` here stands for `graph-symbols`.
-to graphs.
 When these two graphs are merged together, then they have all the
 pieces needed to be able to be run to get the `generations` key.

 This isn't very interesting so far, however, because it is entirely side effect